mediocre/petty-cache/README.md

 petty-cache
 ===========

-A cache module for node.js that uses a two-level cache (in-memory cache for recently accessed data plus Redis for distributed caching) with some extra features to avoid cache stampedes and thundering herds.
+A cache module for Node.js that uses a two-level cache (in-memory cache for recently accessed data plus Redis for distributed caching) with some extra features to avoid cache stampedes and thundering herds.

+Also includes mutex and semaphore distributed locking primitives.

 ##Features